The Best Microphone Preamps for Home Recording

 |

-Benefitting from years of experience thus, establishing themselves as an industry legend, Focusrite has created one of the best microphone preamps revered by many — the Scarlett OctoPre 8-Channel.
+Benefitting from years of experience, thus establishing themselves as an industry legend, Focusrite has created one of the best mic preamps revered by many — the Scarlett OctoPre 8-Channel.

 From the name itself, the Scarlett OctoPre has eight preamps.
 This 8-channel preamp also makes use of second-generation mic lines to help achieve clean gain, high headroom, and low noise.
 This allows your home recordings to come out natural-sounding as your microphone’s unique character and sound are captured.

-Thanks to the Scarlett OctoPre’s A/D conversion of 24-bit/192 kHz, you are assured of your instrument’s sound quality being excellent without any excess coloration.
+Thanks to the Scarlett OctoPre’s A/D conversion of 24-bit/192 kHz, you are assured that your instrument’s sound quality is excellent without any excess coloration.

 Speaking of conversion, the Scarlett OctoPre can also help you monitor your digital audio quality through visible control using its LED and channel clip indicators.

-Other features that make the Scarlett OctoPre 8-Channel preamp more impressive are its digital interface, compatibility with other equipment using ADAT through a single cable, and an easy connection system with ADAT optical inputs.
-It’s also phantom powered across all its inputs.
+Other features that make the Scarlett OctoPre 8-Channel more impressive are its digital interface, compatibility with other equipment using ADAT through a single cable, and an easy connection system with ADAT optical inputs.
+It’s also phantom-powered across all its inputs.
 Just make sure to use 48V so as not to damage the microphone preamp.

 Pros | Cons |